Mpakwithi dialect: Vowels

 is found in only one word.

 Mpakwithi has the most vowels of any Australian language, with 16–17.
-It also is the only Australian language to have nasal vowels.
+It also is one of the only Australian language to have nasal vowels.

 Consonants

 While other Anguthimri dialects and Northern Paman languages have three fricatives, //β ð ɣ//, Mpakwithi has a fourth, //ʒ//.
 Its origin is uncertain.
 This is an extremely rare sound in Australian languages.